 Browse by Medical Category

-The oncologists and social workers at the Massachusetts General Hospital Cancer Center believe that cancer and any related surgery or treatment should not interfere with intimacy or sexuality.
-However, sometimes these are issues that go unaddressed in the context of the diagnosis and treatment required for cancer.
+The oncologists and social workers at the Massachusetts General Hospital Cancer Center believe that cancer and any related surgery or treatment should not interfere with sexuality or intimacy.
+However, sometimes issues go unaddressed in the context of the diagnosis and treatment required for cancer.

-This is one of the only sexual health clinics devoted to patients living with and beyond cancer that is also directed by a board-certified oncologist.
-Dr. Dizon also works closely with oncology and primary care providers to create a treatment plan specific to the patient's needs.
+Ours is one of the only sexual health clinics devoted to patients living with and beyond cancer that is also directed by a board-certified oncologist.

-Our approach to sexual dysfunction involves a coordinated approach to the treatment of sexual health, which includes the use of standardized questionnaires to evaluate sexual function, quality of life, and psychological status.
+Our approach to sexual dysfunction involves treating sexual health in a coordinated manner, including the use of standardized questionnaires to evaluate sexual function, quality of life and psychological status.